 In June 2017 more than 120 school pupils took part in a workshop at Harlaw Academy to explore ideas for making their city a safe and welcoming place for youngsters aged 3-18 years.

-The feedback was shared with Council officers and partners involved in Masterplan project delivery, was wide-ranging.
+The feedback was shared with Council officers and partners involved in Masterplan project delivery.

 There were lots of requests for “more colour” in the city.
 Suggestions ranged from “a coloured water fountain” to “painting pavements to look more colourful” to “lights on Union Street all year round”.